w3f/research/docs/polkadot/implementors-guide/subsystems-overview.md

 ## Misbehavior Arbitration

-The misbehavior arbitration module kicks in when two validator nodes disagree about a candidate's validity.
+The misbehavior arbitration subsystem kicks in when two validator nodes disagree about a candidate's validity.
 In this case, _all_ validators, not just those assigned to its parachain, weigh in on the validity of this candidate.
 The minority is slashed.

 ### Incoming Messages